c-mart/solitaire-pontifex/readme.md

     ['🃑', '🃒', '🃓', '🃔', '🃕', '🃖', '🃗', '🃘', '🃙', '🃚', '🃛', '🃝', '🃞', '🃁', '🃂', '🃃', '🃄', '🃅', '🃆', '🃇', '🃈', '🃉', '🃊', '🃋', '🃍', '🃎', '🂱', '🂲', '🂳', '🂴', '🂵', '🂶', '🂷', '🂸', '🂹', '🂺', '🂻', '🂽', '🂾', '🂡', '🂢', '🂣', '🂤', '🂥', '🂦', '🂧', '🂨', '🂩', '🂪', '🂫', '🂭', '🂮', '🃏', '🃟']

 ## Other
-"Key" and "deck" refer the same data structure, but have different meanings in different parts of the code.

-Internal functions that have a "deck" parameter expect it to be passed in numeric form.

 A deck uses the same data structure of a key, but is mutated while performing cryptographic operations in deck_ops.py.